Elemental analysis identifies incorrect oil type on a fleet of train vehicles

 It was identified that the depot had started to use a different type of oil, which was an incorrect oil type for the application.
 After changing the oil back to a previous oil type, phosphorus and copper levels returned to a normal level.

-PCMS Engineering are continuing to investigate the affects that different oil types have on all the bearings of these fleets, in particular the unique bearing, in order to provide confirmation of the correct oil grade to use.
+PCMS Engineering is continuing to investigate the effects that different oil types have on all the bearings of these fleets, in particular the unique bearing, in order to provide confirmation of the correct oil grade to use.